OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022June16.txt

 Xyth and SphereII with Mumpfy for branding - Created the A20 Skyrim Style Lockpicking MiniGame.
 (The assets are embedded and remain as per original).
 Oakraven - Created Oakraven Forest Collection assets.
-Laz Man - Created Quest - Blood Moon Vanguard. khzmusik - Created 1-khzmusik_Zombies.
+Laz Man - Created Quest - Blood Moon Vanguard and Eliminate the Horde. khzmusik - Created 1-khzmusik_Zombies.
 KhaineGB - Inventory Lockable Slots Mod.
 GanTheGrey - Created 1-GansSpecialZombies.